 A part of the community

-Children from the local primary and senior schools come to sing for and entertain residents on special occasions such as Easter.
+Pre-COVID children from the local primary and senior schools would come to sing for and entertain residents on special occasions such as Easter.
 We also have links to the local Brownies.